Quantum Knots and Riemann Hypothesis: Affine Kac-Moody algebra

 We can now carry out the calculus of variation.
-From the gauge transformation we have the formula $W^{\prime}(z,z')=U(a(z))W(z,z')U^{-1}(a(z'))$ where $a(z)=\mbox{Re}\,\omega(z)$.
-This gauge transformation gives a variation of $W(z,z')$ with the gauge function $a(z)$ as the variational direction $a$ in the variational formulas (\ref{km5}) and (\ref{km6}).
+From the gauge transformation we have the formula:

+where $a(z)=\mbox{Re}\,\omega(z)$.
+This gauge transformation gives a variation of $W_C(z,z')$ with the gauge function $a(z)$ as the variational direction $a$ in the variational formulas (\ref{km5}) and (\ref{km6}).
 Thus analogous to the variational formula (\ref{km6}) we have that the variation of $W(z,z')$ under this gauge transformation is given by

-where the generator $J$ for this variation is to be specified.
+where the generator $J$ for this variation is to be specific.
 This $J$ will be a quantum generator which generalizes the classical generator $J$ in (\ref{km6}).
 Thus under a gauge transformation with gauge function $a(z)$ from (\ref{w1}) we have the following variational equation:

-where $\delta_{a}A(z) $ denotes the variation of the field $A(z)$ in the direction $a(z)$.
+where $\delta_{a}B(z) $ denotes the variation of the field $B(z)$ in the direction $a(z)$.
 From this equation an ansatz of $J$ is that $J$ satisfies the following equation:

 From this equation we have the following variational equation: